GP

 posterior_probability(x_pred, comp_mean, comp_cov, x_out=None)

-Function to compute probability of a probabilistic quantity of interest, given the GP posterior at a given point.
+Function to compute probability of a probabilistic quantity of interest, given the GP posterior at given points.

 Parameters:

-• comp_mean (a vector of mean values, same length as x_pred) –
+• comp_mean (np.ndarray) – A vector of mean values, same length as x_pred.

 Returns: